swiftgift/guidelines/JADE.md

 ## Helpers

 We use one helpers file that should run on both client and server.
-Your templates, with minor exceptions, should be compatible with both server and client too.
-You should **NOT** use any environment-related variables or tools in your template.
+Your templates, with rare exceptions, should be compatible with both server and client too.
+You should **NOT** use any environment related variables or tools in your template.
 You should **NOT** put business logic in the templates.
 Only minimal data manipulation is allowed.
 If it requires more, put it in the View.

 **[⬆ back to top](#table-of-contents)**